onecompiler/docs/oracle.md

 # About Oracle

 Oracle Database is world's most popular database built by Oracle Corporation.
 It is a multi-model database management system.
+It's known for its robustness, scalability, and comprehensive feature set, making it popular for enterprise-level applications and large-scale data management.

 # Syntax help